Wednesday, February 8, 2023

 Coinciding with the spring flowering season, the city of Goyang organizes the biggest international flower exhibition just outside Seoul.

-Over 300 organizations from all over the world gather to showcase their exotic plants, creations from flowers, flower sculptures, and other products made using flowers.
+Over 300 organizations worldwide gather to showcase their exotic plants, creations from flowers, flower sculptures, and other products made using flowers.
 Several indoor and outdoor stage performances and other events are also a part of the festival.

 Jindo Sea Parting Festival